Adventure Nannies Blog

 • It’s important to note that this program is employee-funded; your employer does not make contributions to your CalSavers account.

-2. Upload employee information to the CalSavers online portal.
+2. Upload Employee Info: Once registered, you will upload your employee’s information to the portal.

-For an in-depth look at CalSavers, especially concerning household employment, we recommend this comprehensive article from our friends at HomeWork Solutions: What California Household Employers Need to Know About the CalSavers Retirement Program.
+For a deep dive into the specifics of household employment and this program, we highly recommend reading this comprehensive article from our friends at HomeWork Solutions: What California Household Employers Need to Know About the CalSavers Retirement Program.